CRamsan/ADG-Android_Drawable_Generator/README.md

 * Perl
 * ImageMagick

+I would also recommend to place this script in a directory included in your $PATH to make it much easier to call.

 Usage
 =====
 adg [file] [reference size] [--outname] [--outwidth] [--outheight] [--outdir] [--genoutdir] [--aspectratio] [--scaleoutside] [--ldpi] [--mdpi] [--hdpi] [--xhdpi] [--help]